abz-conf/abz-conf.github.io/.github/src/content/site/2024/Registration.md

 If you need a visa for traveling to Italy, we can provide you with an invitation letter needed for obtaining the visa.
 You have to explicitly indicate it in the email when you send the payment receipt to abz2024@unibg.it.

-## What is included in the price:
-Author/Full/Student registrations include:

-* Gadgets
-* Lunches and coffee breaks
-* Welcome Reception on June 25th
-* Social City Tour with dinner on June 26th
-* Social dinner on June 27th

-Workshop registration includes:

-* Gadgets
-* Lunches and coffee breaks on June 25th
-* Welcome Reception on June 25th